Johnny-Codes/autoplus/README.md

 You can list, create, and delete customers.

-@GET and @POST
+GET and POST

 > `http://localhost:8090/api/customers/`

-To list salespeople send a @GET request and receive this example JSON response:
+To list salespeople send a GET request and receive this example JSON response:

 ```
 {